Page Contributor(s): Ken Read, Canmore, Alberta, CAN; Lynn Sugden, Alberta, Canada.

-25.4 km to 1853m gaining 1359m at 5.4% average grade
+25.4 km to 1853m gaining 1359m at 5.4% average grade.

-This gorgeous climb begins on Summit Road at the outskirts of Revelstoke, BC just off Hwy 1 (Trans-Canada Hwy).
+This gorgeous climb begins on Summit Road at the outskirts of Revelstoke, BC just off Highway 1 (Trans-Canada Highway).
 This is the #2 climb in Canada and is situated generally in the center of the top Canadian climbs which are predominantly located in the southern portion of Canada’s westernmost province, British Columbia, at the confluence of the Illecillewaet and Columbia Rivers at the north end of the Arrow Lakes.

 The climb begins just downhill from the entrance to Revelstoke National Park and finishes 25 kilometers/15 miles up the mountain at the end of the paved footpath leading to a trailhead and information kiosk.